 The Company primarily receives payment by credit card at the time members place orders.
 Amounts received for unshipped product orders and unredeemed product vouchers are considered a contract liability and are recorded as deferred revenue.
-The increase in deferred revenue from December 31, 2020 to December 31, 2021 is primarily due to \$6.5 million of cash received for unshipped product orders and unredeemed product vouchers offset by \$1.0 million of revenue recognized during the year ended December 31, 2021 that was included in deferred revenue as of December 31, 2020.
-See Note 4 for additional information.
+As of December 31, 2023 and 2022, the Company had \$4.4 million and \$3.8 million, respectively, of contract liabilities where performance obligations have not yet been satisfied.
+The increase in contract liabilities from December 31, 2022 to December 31, 2023 is primarily due to \$4.4 million of cash received for unshipped product orders and unredeemed product vouchers during the year ended December 31, 2023 offset by \$3.8 million of revenue recognized during the year ended December 31, 2023 that was included in contract liabilities at December 31, 2022.
+As of December 31, 2021, the Company had contract liabilities totaling \$6.5 million which was recognized as revenue during 2022.
+The Company expects to satisfy its remaining performance obligations and recognize the revenue within the next twelve months.